wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/1-introduction.md

 By using the details, you can make changes to correct problems that are identified and then retest without leaving Power Apps Studio or Monitor.
-The following video demonstrates how to activate Monitor and review the captured data.
+The following video shows how to activate Monitor and review the captured data.

 **Video**: Demo the Monitor tool
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWO4s1]